Akatmks/Akatsumekusa-Aegisub-Scripts/README.md

 Thanks to
 – bucket3432 for developing the original `bucket.Sandbox` script.
-– Zahuczky for suggesting new libraries to be prerequired.
+– Zahuczky and PhosCity for suggesting libraries to be required and made available in scope.

 ## NN.farnhuah